 Risk Risk Ranking Proposed Treatments Within Existing Resources?
 There is a risk that Council will fail to meet legislative requirements for policy review resulting in community dissatisfaction.
 Low Adopt the recommendation.
-Yes There is a risk that bus shelters will not meet the requirements of the community in terms of type, safety, accessibility and placement resulting in reduced public transport patronage.
-Low Adopt the recommendation.
+Yes shelters will not meet the requirements of the Ensure that all new shelters meet Coul Adopt the recommendation.
 Ensure that all new bus shelters meet Council's Infrastructure Specifications.
 Yes There is a risk that the community group fail to maintain the bus shelters resulting in unsafe shelters for bus users.
 Low Adopt the recommendation.
 The agreement between Council and community group specifies who is responsible for maintenance and documents the expectation.
 Council also monitors the condition of all bus shelters.
-Yes --- ----- -- ----- There is a risk that the advertising on the bus shelter is considered inappropriate to the community leading to reputation damage to Council.
+Yes There is a risk that the advertising on the bus shelter is considered inappropriate to the community leading to reputation damage to Council.
 Low Adopt the recommendation.
 The agreement between Council and community group specifies the type of advertising to ensure that is not offensive or against the vision or values of the organisation.
 Yes